Azure-Samples/ms-identity-ciam-native-javascript-samples/API/React/README.md

 - `ReactAuthOTPSimple`

 ## Full libraries React Authentication with Redux Toolkit and Material UI for React
 The third application shows how to authenticate a user with username and password.
-This application uses Redux Toolkit for state management and Material UI for React for the UI components to show case how to implemenet a full authentication with state management and UI components.
+This application uses Redux Toolkit for state management and Material UI for React for the UI components to show case how to implemented a full authentication with state management and UI components.
 - `ReactAuthStateAndUI`